Florida's additional deaths subside to 43, new cases under 2,000

 Florida is in fifth place in the United States.
 On June 16, Florida was in 11th place in the nation.

-Texas is in fourth place with the addition of a U.S.-high 97 deaths Saturday after a state-record 324 on Aug.
-11, for a total of 15,992.
-California reported 88 and is in third place overall with 16,074, just 82 ahead of Texas and 216 behind No. 2 New Jersey.
+Texas is in fourth place with the addition of 33 deaths Sunday after a state-record 324 on Aug.
+11, for a total of 16,025.
+California reported a U.S.-high 46 and is in third place overall with 16,120, just 95 ahead of Texas and 16 behind No. 2 New Jersey.

 State and county increases represent fatalities received by the state Saturday and not the number of deaths that occurred then.
 The day someone dies and when it is received by the state can lag for several days.
 The most deaths the past month: 84 on Sept.
 4.